kailashpokhrel/CandidateApp/README.md

 **Future Extensibility & Improvement **

-Database Abstraction: If you need to switch to another database (e.g., PostgreSQL, MongoDB), you only need to modify the ApplicationDbContext and CandidateRepository implementation without affecting the business logic layer.
+Database Abstraction: If you need to switch to another database (e.g., PostgreSQL), you only need to modify the ApplicationDbContext and CandidateRepository implementation without affecting the business logic layer.

 Scalability: The code is modular, so it can be horizontally scaled by using distributed caching (e.g., Redis) for handling a large number of requests and maintaining state between services.